43H1-BOI/DBMS/ReadMe.md

   - **Parent Table:** `Departments` with `Department_ID` as the primary key.
   - **Child Table:** `Employees` with `Department_ID` as a foreign key.
   - The constraint ensures that every `Department_ID` in `Employees` must exist in `Departments`.

+### Q5a) Definitions:

+**i) Candidate Key:**
+A *candidate key* is a set of one or more attributes (columns) that can uniquely identify a record in a database table.
+It is a minimal superkey, meaning no subset of the candidate key can uniquely identify the record.
+A table can have multiple candidate keys, but one will be chosen as the primary key.

+**ii) Primary Key:**
+A *primary key* is a special candidate key chosen to uniquely identify each record in a database table.
+It must have the following properties:
+- Uniqueness: No two rows can have the same value for the primary key.
+- Non-nullability: Every record must have a value for the primary key (cannot be NULL).

+A table can only have one primary key.

+**iii) Alternate Key:**
+An *alternate key* refers to any candidate key that is not selected as the primary key.
+These are essentially secondary options that could uniquely identify records, but are not used as the primary key.

+---

+### Q5b) What is Mapping Cardinality?
+Explain ALTER and UPDATE command:

+**Mapping Cardinality:**
+Mapping cardinality refers to the relationship between two sets or tables in a database.
+It defines how many instances of one entity are related to instances of another entity.
+In relational databases, it is typically represented by the cardinality of relationships between tables.
+The types of cardinalities are:
+- **One-to-One (1:1):** One record in a table is related to exactly one record in another table.
+- **One-to-Many (1:M):** One record in a table is related to multiple records in another table.
+- **Many-to-Many (M:N):** Multiple records in one table are related to multiple records in another table.

+**ALTER Command:**
+The `ALTER` command is used to modify the structure of an existing database object (like a table).
+It can perform operations such as adding, deleting, or modifying columns, or even renaming a table.
+Example:
+- `ALTER TABLE table_name ADD column_name data_type;`
+- `ALTER TABLE table_name DROP COLUMN column_name;`

+**UPDATE Command:**
+The `UPDATE` command is used to modify the data within a table.
+It allows you to change existing records based on specific conditions.
+Example:
+- `UPDATE table_name SET column_name = new_value WHERE condition;`

+---

+### Q5c) What is Null?

+**Null:**
+In database terminology, *NULL* represents the absence of a value or the lack of data in a field.
+It is not the same as an empty string or zero; it simply means that the value is unknown, undefined, or missing.
+A field containing a NULL value does not hold any actual data, and special handling is required when querying or performing operations involving NULL values (e.g., `IS NULL` or `IS NOT NULL`).